How to design for powerful connection and learning at large meetings

 “…one of the most innovative and eye-opening professional experiences I’ve had.
 Aside from coming back with lots of new tips and ideas, I easily established triple the number of new contacts, and formed stronger relationships with them, than at any other conference I’ve been to.”

+It’s time to demystify the unconference.
 We know how to create these events.
-Our clients are starting to ask for them.
-So, if you haven’t already, attend an unconference in 2011 and experience a participant-driven event firsthand.
+Clients are asking for them.
+So, if you haven’t already, attend an unconference and experience a participant-driven event firsthand.
 Or talk to people who have.
-Then you’ll be ready to begin to build unconference designs into your event planning future.
+Then you’ll be ready to demystify unconferences and begin to build unconference designs into your event planning future.

 This article was first published in Lara McCulloch-Carter‘s free eBook What’s Next in Events 2011.